entzmingerc/drumcrow/README.md

 0 <= V <= 10 :: 0, 1/10, 1/9, ..., 1/2, 1, 2, ..., 9, 10
 0 - disables ratio for the parameter

-## Trigger Sequencer CAW
+## Trigger Sequencer
-drumcrow can be triggered externally regardless if the trigger sequencer is on or off.
-`CROW.C1 50X` turns on / turns off the trigger sequencer for a channel.
-`CROW.C1 81X` can be used to set the main tempo on crow for all channels (X can be anything, just need it to be 81X) 10 BPM to 2010 BPM
-When a trigger sequencer is turned on, it will trigger the channel immediately with the last set value of note and volume which are set using `CROW.C3 X Y Z`.
+drumcrow can be triggered externally if the trigger sequencer is on or off. `CROW.C1 50X` turns on / turns off the trigger sequencer for a channel. `CROW.C1 81X` can be used to set the main tempo on crow for all channels 10 BPM to 2010 BPM (X is any number, 81X).
+When a trigger sequencer is turned on, it will trigger the channel immediately with the current setting of note (11X) and amplitude (12X). `CROW.C3 X Y Z` can quickly set the note and amplitude if desired.

 Trigger sequencers start in stage A. At each stage, a trigger will occur then the clock will wait a certain amount of time.
 After the time is up, it will trigger again, then wait that length of time. `51X` sets how long of a time to wait and `52X` sets how many times to repeat this action before moving on to stage B. Stage B is exactly the same as stage A. `53X` sets how long of a time to wait and `54X` sets how many times to repeat this action before moving on to stage A.
 ```
 1 : A___A___A___B_B_A___A___A___B_B_A___A___A___B_B_A___A___A___B_B_
 2 : A__A__A__B_____A__A__A__B_____A__A__A__B_____A__A__A__B_____A__A